Skip to main content

 Geology

 The park's geology is characterized by ancient crystalline rocks formed during the Precambrian period, primarily consisting of gneiss and granite.
-The Caparaó mountain range is part of the Serra da Mantiqueira complex, formed through intense tectonic activity millions of years ago.
-The landscape features dramatic escarpments, deep valleys, and numerous peaks, with Pico da Bandeira (2,892 meters) standing as the third-highest mountain in Brazil.
-The region's distinctive rocky outcrops and steep cliffs were shaped by centuries of erosion and weathering processes.
+The Caparaó mountain range (Serra do Caparaó) is the northernmost extension of the Serra da Mantiqueira system, formed through intense tectonic activity millions of years ago.
+[1] The landscape features dramatic escarpments, deep valleys, and numerous peaks, with Pico da Bandeira (2,892 metres) standing as the third-highest mountain in Brazil.
+[2] The region's distinctive rocky outcrops and steep cliffs were shaped by millennia of erosion and weathering processes.

 Climate And Weather